 The point-slope form shows that the difference in the y-coordinate between two points on a line is proportional to the difference in the x coordinate.
 The proportionality constant is the slope of the line, m.

-The point-slope form is useful when we are given a point on a line and the slope and we need to get the equation of the line.This video shows an example of finding the equation of a line using point-slope form when given two points.
+The point-slope form is useful when we are given a point on a line and the slope and we need to get the equation of the line.How to find the equation of a line using point-slope form when given two points?

 Ax + By + C = 0, where A or B can be zero, but not both at the same time.